daos-stack/daos/docs/admin/administration.md

 identified by a unique system "rank".
 Multiple ranks can reside on the same host machine, accessible via the same network address.

-A DAOS system can be shutdown and restarted to perform maintenance and/or reboot hosts.
-Pool data and state will be maintained providing no changes are made to the rank's metadata stored on persistent memory.
+A DAOS system can be shut down and restarted to perform maintenance and/or reboot hosts.
+Pool data and state will be maintained, providing that no changes are made to the rank's metadata stored on persistent memory.

-Storage reformat can also be performed after system shutdown.
+Storage reformats can also be performed after a system shutdown.
 Pools will be removed and storage wiped.

 System commands will be handled by a DAOS Server acting as an access point and listening on the address specified in the DMG config file "hostlist" parameter.